JoeJiang3936/Databricks/README.rst

 * `SQL Notebook 1 on Databricks CE <https://rawcdn.githack.com/TomBresee/The_Spark_Genome_Project/bcccb13349bed18a85e685734e5bd3cac0bfb64f/ENTER/dbricks/beta - SQL - test.html>`_
-  — for introductory example of how to use SQL notebook file directly on Databricks
+  — for introductory example of how to use SQL notebook file directly on Databricks, NOT LINKED YET, TO BE FIXED...